onderaltintas/colorization.js/src/readme.txt

-written by Önder ALTINTAÞ in 2016 web worker added in 2019
+written by Ã–nder ALTINTAÅž in 2016
+web worker added in 2019

 Q: Why no prototyping?